Rajinikanth's Darbar Released On Television; Makers Lodge Complaint Against Illegal Telecast

 Producers Request Authorities To Take Necessary Action

-The producers are saddened by these kinds of acts and have also requested the appropriate authorities to take necessary action against these culprits who are the threats to the film industry.
+The producers are saddened by these acts and have requested the authorities to take necessary action against these culprits who are threats to the film industry.

 Darbar Released On January 9